USS McCracken

 USS McCracken (APA-198) was a Haskell-class attack transport acquired by the U.S. Navy during World War II for the task of transporting troops to and from combat areas.

 World War II service

-McCracken (APA 198) was laid down as a Victory ships under United States Maritime Commission contract by Kaiser Shipbuilding Co., Inc., Vancouver, Washington, 8 June 1944; launched 29 September 1944; sponsored by Mrs. Albert Bauer; acquired by the Navy21 October 1944; and commissioned at Astoria, Oregon, 21 October 1944.
+McCracken (APA 198) was laid down as a Victory ships under United States Maritime Commission contract by Kaiser Shipbuilding Co., Inc., Vancouver, Washington, 8 June 1944; launched 29 September 1944; sponsored by Mrs. Albert Bauer; acquired by the Navy 21 October 1944; and commissioned at Astoria, Oregon, 21 October 1944.

 After shakedown and training along the U.S. West Coast, McCracken embarked troops at San Pedro, Los Angeles, and sailed for Pearl Harbor 27 December.
 Arriving there 2 January 1945, she departed for the South Pacific Ocean 10 January.
 Carrying troops and cargo, she reached Nouméa, New Caledonia, 20 January.
 Thence between 26 and 31 January, she steamed via the Russell Islands to Guadalcanal, Solomons, where she began 6 weeks of intensive training.
 Assigned to TransDiv 52, she departed Guadalcanal 15 March and steamed for the invasion of Okinawa.